gardener/landscaper/docs/level_0/first_example_installation.md

 ## Step 2

 The nginx will be deployed in a namespace `first-example` on the target cluster.
-The helm deployment will not create this namespace automatically.
+The component will not create this namespace automatically.
 We must do this manually with the following command, using the kubeconfig of the target cluster.